VickenMat/War-of-the-Worlds/World War I/Battles/Gallipoli Campaign/Gallipoli Campaign.md

 - The Dardanelles Straight would lead to the Turkish capital of Constantinople (Istanbul), but the was heavily fortified with minefields, fortifications, and gun emplacements due to its strategic importance
 	- The failure of naval forces to destroy these defenses (Alerting the Ottomans and eliminating the element of surprise) in February and March 1915 forced the Allies to send troops to seize the peninsula
 - In wake of the failed naval attack, on April 25 1915, [[General Sir Ian Hamilton]] landed the [[Australian and New Zealand Army Corps]] (Anzac) near Gaba Tepe at Ari Burnu (now known as [[Anzac Cove]]) and the British 29th Division at [[Cape Helles]], beginning the Gallipoli Campaign
-- Opposing him was German officer [[Liman von Sanders]] who had a force of 84,000 Turkish troops
+- Opposing him was German officer [[Liman von Sanders]] who held a force of 84,000 Turkish troops
 	- **Goal** of the campaign
 		- Allow [[Great Britain]] and [[France]] to open supply lines by linking the Mediterranean and Black Sea to support Russia
 		- Strengthen the Allied Middle East